Best Practices for Acid Gas Emission Control

 Wet air scrubbers are more cost-efficient during operation, however, they require capital investment; dry systems, like DSI systems, have low capital costs, but are relatively inefficient in the use of the sorbent, which causes high operating costs.
-Wet scrubbers have higher removal efficiencies that dry systems.
+Wet scrubbers have higher removal efficiencies than dry systems.

-vapors and other admixtures using water or other cleaning liquid.
+A new type of wet air scrubber, Scroiler™ cleans air from gases, dust, vapors and other admixtures using water or other cleaning liquid.
 Scroiler™ produces the cleaning mist differently from other scrubber systems, which results in running costs that are much lower than for a common wet air scrubber.
 Scroiler™ is the new type of wet air scrubber that saves water.

 Leave a Reply